aaaddress1/cpuZero/README.md

 ======

-Just my homework for school lesson - system program, it's coded in Cplus language.
-But that's not finished, still update for approaching to a real simulator.
+It's just my system program homework.
+It's coded in Cplus language, but not finished, continuously updating to a real simulator.

 ![](Demo.png)